rock-solid/wordpress-mobile-pack/readme.txt

 == Frequently Asked Questions ==

+= When I visit my website from a smartphone, I don't see any posts or pages = Please make sure that the endpoint exporting the content can be accessed and doesn't show errors or notices.
+From a browser, go to the following address: http://yoursite.com/wp-content/plugins/wordpress-mobile-pack/export/content.php?content=exportcategories&limit=5&callback=Ext.data.JsonP.callback.
+You should see a text starting with "Ext.data.JsonP.callback".
+If the page displays a "403 forbidden" message or has any errors / notices, it means that the content will not be available to the mobile web app.

 = I have enabled Wordpress Mobile Pack, but I still see the desktop theme on my smartphone = If you are using a cache plugin, please check the [docs](http://support.appticles.com/hc/en-us/articles/201795202-Optimizing-Cache-Plugins-for-Wordpress-Mobile-Pack).
 Some additional settings on the cache plugin might be required to correctly enable the mobile detection from Wordpress Mobile Pack.